forwardemail/forwardemail.net/app/views/docs/canonical-ubuntu-email-enterprise-case-study/index.md

 4. **Cost-effective scaling**: Our pricing model allows organizations to scale without paying per user, making it ideal for Canonical's large contributor base.

-5. **Quantum-resistant encryption**: We use individually encrypted SQLite mailboxes with [ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) as the cipher for [quantum-safe encryption](/blog/docs/best-quantum-safe-encrypted-email-service).
+5. **Quantum-resistant encryption**: We use individually encrypted SQLite mailboxes with [ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305) as the cipher for [quantum-resistant encryption](/blog/docs/best-quantum-safe-encrypted-email-service).
 Each mailbox is a separate encrypted file, meaning access to one user's data doesn't grant access to others.

 ## The Implementation: Seamless SSO Integration